-The UWPRC is pleased to offer small grants to support research promoting maternal and child health and health equity.
-Grants are intended to support small-scale and innovative research projects, especially those that will provide preliminary data leading to larger research efforts.
-Proposals on a wide range of topics are invited but should fall under the core research areas of the UWPRC, which include population health and wellbeing, health equity, or disease prevention for women, children, and families.
+The UW-Madison Prevention Research Center (UWPRC) is pleased to announce the second annual small grant competition to support research promoting maternal and child health and health equity.
+Grants are intended to support small-scale and innovative research projects, especially those that will provide preliminary data leading to larger research efforts in population health and wellbeing, health equity, or disease prevention for women, children, and families.

 All UW-Madison faculty, scientists and post-doctoral fellows conducting health promotion or disease prevention research at UW-Madison are invited to apply.
 Grants can be single- or multi-investigator.